Quantum phase transitions of topological insulators without gap closing: BHZ Hubbard model

 \section{BHZ Hubbard model}

-The honeycomb lattice topological insulators are beautiful model systems but despite many promising proposals\,\cite{weeks-11prx021001,liu-11prl076802,ezawa12epl67001,ghaemi-12prb201406,tang-13arXiv:1307.8054,murakami06prl236805,xu-13arXiv:1306.3008,weng-13arXiv:1309.7529,kou-13arXiv:1310.2580} they have not been unambiguously verified in experiments.
-Nonetheless amongst them are a few good candidate materials such as silicene.
+The honeycomb lattice topological insulators are beautiful model systems but despite many promising proposals\,\cite{weeks-11prx021001,liu-11prl076802,ezawa12epl67001,ghaemi-12prb201406,tang-13arXiv:1307.8054,murakami06prl236805,xu-13arXiv:1306.3008,weng-13arXiv:1309.7529,kou-13arXiv:1310.2580,roy-13prb045425} they have not been unambiguously verified in experiments.
+Nonetheless amongst them are a few good candidate materials such as silicene\,\cite{ezawa12prl055502,rachel-15prb195303}.
 The first experimental realization of the 2D topological insulator succeeded in HgTe/CdTe quantum wells\,\cite{koenig-07s766} following an earlier proposal by Bernevig, Hughes, and Zhang (BHZ)\,\cite{bernevig-06s1757}.
 In the minimal version of this BHZ model describing the TI phase of the HgTe/CdTe quantum wells the spin is conserved as in the KM model.
-Additional spin-symmetry breaking terms such as bulk and structural inversion asymmetry\,\cite{bernevig-06s1757,rothe-10njp065012} have, however, been proposed.
-Thus the situation is very similar to the KM model.
-One might regularize the BHZ model on a two-orbital square lattice and add onsite Hubbard interactions resulting in the BHZ Hubbard model\,\cite{tada-12prb165138,yoshida-13prb085134,budich-13prb235104,miyakoshi-13arXiv:1304.7933}.
-For strong interactions, it was claimed, however, that the TI phase turns into an Ising antiferromagnet with magnetization in $z$-direction\,\cite{miyakoshi-13arXiv:1304.7933} which is in contrat to the Kane-Mele-Hubbard model where the magnetic phase exhibits an in-plane magnetization.
+Additional spin-symmetry breaking terms such as bulk and structural inversion asymmetry\,\cite{bernevig-06s1757,rothe-10njp065012} have also been proposed.
+One might regularize the BHZ model on a two-orbital square lattice and add onsite Hubbard interactions resulting in the BHZ Hubbard model\,\cite{yoshida-13prb085134,miyakoshi-13arXiv:1304.7933,tada-12prb165138,budich-13prb235104}.
+For strong interactions, it was claimed, however, that the TI phase turns into an Ising antiferromagnet with magnetization in $z$-direction\,\cite{miyakoshi-13arXiv:1304.7933} which is in contrast to the Kane-Mele-Hubbard model where the magnetic phase exhibits an in-plane magnetization.
 As such, the BHZ Hubbard model provides all ingredients which are necessary for a spin-Chern insulator phase.
 Indeed, such a {\it antiferromagnetic topological insulator} phase was proposed recently\,\cite{yoshida-13prb085134,miyakoshi-13arXiv:1304.7933} (corresponding to the spin-Chern insulator discussed earlier) and confirmed using dynamical mean-field theory (DMFT) and the variational cluster approach (VCA).
-Both DMFT and VCA implement the symmetry breaking fields (called {\it Weiss fields}) explicitly and the situation is thus very similar to our considerations.
+Both DMFT and VCA implement the symmetry breaking fields, so-called {\it Weiss fields}, explicitly, what is similar to our discussion with applied staggered Zeeman fields.
 Following our claim from the previous section, we expect that this phase is not stable with respect to any bulk inversion asymmetry\,\cite{bernevig-06s1757} or Rashba spin orbit coupling\,\cite{rothe-10njp065012} (since both break the axial spin symmetry).
-The VCA calculation can still be seen as a mean-field-like result.
-Hence, it would be very interesting to perform numerically exact quantum Monte Carlo simulations for the BHZ Hubbard model and to test whether or not the spin-Chern insulator phase exists.
+DMFT and VCA methods still inherit some mean-field-like character.
+Hence, it would be very interesting to perform numerically exact quantum Monte Carlo simulations for the BHZ Hubbard model\,\cite{3DBHZ}, investigate its magnetic properties, and to test whether or not the spin-Chern insulator phase exists.
+There are good reasons to assume that additional terms or anisotropies lead to an even richer phase diagram.
+In a recent study of the magnetic properties of a topological Hubbard model on the square lattice\,\cite{cocks-12prl205303,orth-13jpb134004} a plethora of conventional and exotic magnetic ground states have been found\,\cite{orth-13jpb134004}.
+It was also shown that its non-interacting low-energy theory corresponds to an anisotropic BHZ model\,\cite{scheurer-15sr8386}.